luisCalzada/me/README.md

 # me
-All the contente I create.
+All the content I create.
 Whether It's a Zettlekasten, a blog post, an article, etc.